SamGrah/FullStack_Open_Course/ReadMe.md

 ```

 In order to reference or execute JavaScript within JSX, the JavaScript content must be surrounded by curly braces `{}`.
 Above, `greeting` is a JavaScript variable referenced by the returned JSX is surrounded by braces.

+Best practice is to declare components within their own files stored within `/src/components/` and import them into `App.js`.